 You've heard of hot oil treatments, and you can make your own with an infusion of rosemary and olive oil.
 The coconut milk is added for extra moisturizing benefits.
 Don't have time to make an infusion?
 No worries.
 Just skip that part.
 Olive oil and coconut milk are wonderful together even without the herb.

-Olive oil infusions will last for 6 months.
+Olive oil infusions should last for six months.

 Once you have your infused olive oil, you'll make your hair mask by combining 1/2 cup of the infused olive oil and 1/2 cup of the coconut milk.